MadsAlbertsen/multi-metagenome/docs/step3.md

 15 Gbp is currently 1/2 lane of HiSeq2000 data or 2 MiSeq runs.
 Note that the needed sequencing depth can be split between the different samples.

 ##Assembly
-We use [CLC genomics workbench](http://www.clcbio.com/) for all trimming, assembly and read mapping out of convinience, but all parts can be substituted with open source tools.
+We use [CLC genomics workbench](http://www.clcbio.com/) for all trimming, assembly and read mapping, but all parts can be substituted with open source tools.

 ###Trimming
 Prior to assembly the reads needs to be trimmed in order to remove adapters and bad quality sequence.
 We normally apply the following criteria: